 Physical therapists help injured and ill patients manage their pain, improve their range of motion, and get back to functioning at their highest potential.
 Joining this rewarding profession requires years of education, mastery of a variety of skills, and both national and state licensure.
-This post details the steps you need to take to become a physical therapist.
+This post details the steps you need to take to become a licensed physical therapist.

 How Long Does It Take to Become a Physical Therapist?